The Iron Maiden: an iron-rich sandwich for an iron-poor cook

 The Iron Maiden boasts a big dose of heme iron from the chicken livers, and the watercress packs both non-heme iron and vitamin C, which helps boost the body’s absorption of iron, but has considerably less oxalic acid (which hampers iron absorption) than spinach or chard.

-Once again, you can see the Iron Maiden tartine photo set by clicking through the photo above.
+Once again, you can see the Iron Maiden tartine photo set on my flickr page.
 I don’t have any shots of the making of the mousse, though; it was too frankly biological a process to photograph well, even by my low standards.

 chicken liver mousse